Quick answer

 What Is a Sales Cadence?

-A sales cadence is the planned sequence of touchpoints — calls, emails, LinkedIn messages, etc. — used to reach and engage a prospect over a defined period.
-If you're asking what a sales cadence is: it's the playbook for how many times you'll try to contact someone, in what order, and at what intervals.
+A sales cadence is the planned sequence of touchpoints, calls, emails, LinkedIn messages, used to reach and engage a prospect over a defined period.
+It's the playbook for how many times you'll try to contact someone, in what order, and at what intervals.

 Sales Cadence Definition